pyinvoke/invoke/docs/getting_started.rst

 ============================

-A number of command-line flags and other configuration channels need to affect global behavior; for example, controlling whether `~.runner.run` defaults to echoing its commands, or if nonzero return codes should abort execution.
+A number of command-line flags and other configuration channels need to affect global behavior: for example, controlling whether `~.runner.run` defaults to echoing its commands, or if nonzero return codes should abort execution.

 Some libraries implement this via global module state.
 That approach works in